 Instructions

-- Heat your broiler on high (450°F) with an oven rack set 6 inches from the heating element (not directly below but the second rack from the top).
+- Heat the broiler on high (450°F) with an oven rack set 6 inches from the heating element (not directly below but the second rack from the top).
 Line a rimmed, broiler-safe baking sheet with foil (for easy cleanup).

 - Pat the shrimp dry with paper towels.
 Place them in a large bowl.